You are here

 Demand for study space is high, so we provide crates for students to store books and other study materials in the library while they are not studying there.
 Please check out any Linacre Library books you are storing in your crate.

 Most of the study spaces in the main library are equipped with high-spec computers.
 They are provided with a good range of software, including MS Office, MATLAB, SPSS, EndNote, and other commonly used programmes.
-Wireless access is available throughout the library using OWL and Eduroam.
+Wireless access is available throughout the library using Eduroam.
 See the IT pages on how to set up your laptop.
 There is also a printer and a scanner in the library.

 Access to the library computers is available via your University Single-sign-on.
 If you have any problems with the college IT facilities, email IT Support).
-The IT Department also runs regular support drop-in sessions in the Library Printer Room.

 The library has a remit to support taught-Masters' courses with copies of their main textbooks, but we will also consider purchasing other requests from both taught and research students.
 We aim never to leave a student stranded - if a book is not suitable for purchase and not available at another library in Oxford, we will borrow a copy via inter-library loan.
-To suggest a book for purchase or request an inter-library loan email Fiona.
+To suggest a book for purchase or request an inter-library loan email the Librarian.

 Linacre College Library can supply you with loans of books and copies of articles not available in Oxford libraries through our British Library account.

 Students have an allowance of 10 free loans/articles per year, after which we charge the current Bodleian Libraries rate.
-Simply email Fiona with the details of the book or article you wish to obtain, and we will put in your order straight away.
+Simply email the Library with the details of the book or article you wish to obtain, and we will put in your order straight away.
 Orders seldom take more than a day or two to arrive, and can be delivered to your email or pigeonhole.

-Fiona is available to help with any library or information queries you may have.
+The Librarian is available to help with any library or information queries you may have.
 Her office hours are Monday, Tuesday, Thursday and Friday from 10a.m. to 3.30p.m.
-Or contact her by email at email@example.com.
+Or contact her by email at firstname.lastname@example.org.

 The library Bookswap, for recreational reading, is located in the library lobby.
 It works on the 'bring one, borrow one' principle, and has lots of recent paperbacks.
-The Book Club meets around twice a term and reading copies are subsidised by the Library.
-See the Library FaceBook page for Book Club announcements.

 Linacre College Library houses the collection of Gilbert Ryle, which he left to the college.
 The collection is housed in locked cabinets on the floor below the Library.
-If you wish to consult any of these books, email Fiona.
+If you wish to consult any of these books, email the Librarian.
 All the books are catalogued on the University's main catalogue, Solo.

 Read more about the Ryle Collection here.